Rowan-K/The-Secret-of-Floating-Islands/README.md

 (It is difficult to upload the project file because the capacity exceeds 5GB).

-Execution Method : Download all of 'TFI' files and run 'FloatingIsland.exe'
+Execution Method : Download 'TFI' folder and run 'FloatingIsland.exe'

 It was created in Unity 3D 2020.2.3f1 version.